-- must hold a bachelor's degree or its equivalent from a recognized/accredited university of the highest standard in the field of civil engineering, water resource management, or disaster mitigation. - 2) must have working knowledge of civil engineering, especially of hydraulics and hydrology. - 3) must be familiar with mathematics such as differentiation and integration techniques. - 4) must satisfy the English language requirements with a minimum test score of TOEFL iBT 79, TOEFL PBT500, IELTS Academic 6.0 or its equivalent. - 5) must be in good health.
+- 1) hold a bachelor's degree or its equivalent from a recognized/accredited university of the highest standard in the field of civil engineering, water resource management, or disaster mitigation. - 2) have a working knowledge of civil engineering, especially of hydraulics and hydrology. - 3) be familiar with mathematics such as differentiation and integration techniques. - 4) satisfy the English language requirements with a minimum test score of TOEFL iBT 79, TOEFL PBT 500, IELTS Academic 6.0 or its equivalent. - 5) be in good health.